YK-Hua/Online-CV/content/authors/admin/_index.md

 ---
 I am a master student under supervision of Prof. Dr. Jun Feng at the Department of Materials Science and Engineering, Southern University of Science and Technology.
 Besides, I am very fortunate to be guided by Prof. Dr. Xin He and Dr. Haodong Liu.
 Under their guidance, I carried out the research of layered transition metal cathodes.

-<<<<<<< HEAD
-I am a master student under supervision of Prof. Dr. Jun Feng at the Department of Materials Science and Engineering, Southern University of Science and Technology.
-Besides, I am very fortunate to be guided by Prof. Dr. Xin He and Dr. Haodong Liu.
-Under their guidance, I carried out research of layered transition metal cathodes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
 =======